That-Dev-Girl-Sites/talks.jhalabi.com/accessibility/slides.md

 ## *Right from the start!*

 Note:
-Process = Requirements -> UX -> design -> development -> testing -> release
+Accessibility is a process, not a project.

-We have our design and UX direction from the team.
-We know what experience we want all users to have.
-How do we start coding?
+Requirements -> UX -> design -> development -> testing -> release

 Story time!
 Talk about the accessibility retro-fit at GU.

----
+--

 We have our design and UX direction from the team.

 We know what experience we want all users to have.

 How do we start coding?

----
+--

 ## K.I.S.S.